-- Increase hiring process transparency: There may be skepticism both internally and with candidates when you make changes to attract a wider base of applicants, at least initially.
-Making your recruiting and interview process more transparent can help reduce that skepticism and build support as you show people your company is serious about a more representative workforce diversity.
+There may be skepticism both internally and with candidates when you make changes to attract a wider base of applicants, at least initially.
+Making your recruiting and interview process more transparent can help reduce that skepticism and build support as you show people your company is serious about a more diverse workforce.

 As you put process improvements in place, be sure to communicate them enterprise-wide.
 Having that consistency in hiring will build the foundation for long term success.
 Make it a goal to lean on that process moving forward to welcome talent with varied education, personalities, skill sets, experiences, and knowledge bases into your hiring process.